Mashpee Wampanoag Tribe: 20th century

 In the early 1900s, tribal members Ebenezer Quippish and Nelson D. Simons helped lead a cultural revival in Mashpee and to rededicate the Old Indian Meeting House.

 Beginning in the 1970s, the Mashpee Wampanoag worked to regain its political power; it sought federal recognition of its tribal status by the federal government.
 The Mashpee Wampanoag Tribal Council, Inc was incorporated in 1972 under the leadership of its first president, Russell "Fast Turtle" Peters.
 In 1974, the Council petitioned the Bureau of Indian Affairs for recognition.
 Like other "landless" tribes of the Atlantic Coast area, they encountered difficulties documenting their continuity.
 The recognition process required documentation of continued existence since first contact with European arrivals.
 In many areas, outsiders assumed that, as tribes became multi-racial, they no longer were "Indians."
 But the Mashpee Wampanoag had experience in continuing their culture, and most of their descendants identified as Wampanoag.
-The federal acknowledgment petition documents were a collection of 54,000 pages before the petition was considered by the Department of Interior Office of Federal Acknowledgement.
+The federal acknowledgment petition documents were a collection of 54,000 pages before the petition was considered by the Department of Interior's Office of Federal Acknowledgement.

 In 1976, the tribe filed a landmark land claim lawsuit, suing the Town of Mashpee for the return of ancestral homelands.
 The US District Court ruled that, lacking federal recognition as a tribe, the Mashpee Wampanoag people had no standing to pursue the land claim.
 The tribe continued to pursue federal recognition for three decades, gaining it in 2007.